purzelrakete/bandit/README.md

 ## Data Flow

 A bandit instance is embedded into e.g. an HTTP server.
-Incoming requests select a variant from an experiment, and then log that selection.
+Incoming requests select a variation from an experiment, and then log that selection.
 Subsequent positive feedback from that selection, e.g. a click, is also logged.

-Periodically, `bandit-job` aggregates selections and rewards from the logs, re- calculates variant distribution, and emits a snapshot file to some  shared storage.
+Periodically, `bandit-job` aggregates selections and rewards from the logs, re- calculates variation distribution, and emits a snapshot file to some  shared storage.
 The bandit polls for updates to that snapshot file and hot-reloads the distribution on change.